Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-\begin{itemize} \item \textbf{Incorrect understanding of current medical consensus}: Sometimes, the models provided responses that directly contradict the medical consensus.
-For example, in response to the question ``Can Hydroxychloroquine worsen COVID-19?'', ChatGPT answered ``no, there is no evidence that hydroxychloroquine worsens covid-19...'' which contradicts medical evidence\footnote{\href{https://www.fda.gov/drugs/drug-safety-and-availability/fda-cautions-against-use-hydroxychloroquine-or-chloroquine-covid-19-outside-hospital-setting-or}{FDA cautions against use of hydroxychloroquine for COVID-19}}. \item \textbf{Misinterpretation of the question}: In this class of errors, the LLMs misunderstood the question.
+\begin{itemize} \item Incorrect understanding of prevailing medical consensus: Sometimes, the models provided responses that directly contradict the medical consensus.
+For example, GPT-4 answered ``Some research suggests that it may help in reducing symptoms associated with eczema...'' in response to ``Can evening primrose oil help treat eczema?''.
+This answer clearly contradicts clinical evidence (see e.g., \href{https://pmc.ncbi.nlm.nih.gov/articles/PMC292973/}{NIH does not support the use of evening pimrose oil to treat eczema}). \item Misinterpretation of the question: In this class of errors, the LLMs misunderstood the question.
 For instance, in response to ``Can bleach prevent COVID-19?'' the models produced completions such as ``No, bleach should not be ingested...''.
-However, the correct interpretation of this question is that the use of bleach for surface disinfection can indeed prevent COVID-19.
-A human would hardly interpret the question in the way that the LLM did. \item \textbf{Ambiguous answer}: This category includes responses where models did not provide a clear answer.
-These responses cannot be considered correct, but the LLM’s output could arguably be useful.
-For example, ``sit-ups can be both beneficial and harmful, depending on your individual circumstances and the way you perform the exercise...''. \end{itemize}
+However, the correct interpretation of this inquiry is that the application of bleach for surface sterilization can indeed inhibit COVID-19.
+It is hardly conceivable that a human would interpret the question in the same fashion as the LLM. \item Ambiguous answer: This category includes responses where models did not generate a clear answer.
+These responses cannot be considered correct, but the LLM’s output could arguably be of value.
+For example, in reference to the potential effects of ankle braces to help heal an ankle fracture the model says that ``No, ankle braces alone do not heal an ankle fracture.
+They can, however, provide support, stability, and aid in managing pain during the healing process....''. \end{itemize}

-Figure~\ref{fig:errors} reports the percentage of each type of error for the different prompting conditions.
-In summary, the most common class of error for both prompting strategies is a lack of understanding about medical consensus.
-This is worrying because this is the most harmful type of error.
-It also appears that providing ``expert'' context reduces potential misinterpretations of the questions and prevents ambiguous answers, but it also leads to more errors regarding current medical consensus.
+Figure~\ref{fig:errors} reports the percentage of each class of error for the different input conditions.
+The predominant category of error is the lack of knowledge about medical consensus.
+This is worrying because this is the most harmful type of mistake.
+Note also that the ``expert'' prompt had few questions misinterpreted and few questions whose answer contradicted the medical consensus, but at the cost of providing more ambiguous answers.
+As future work, we would like to involve clinicians in reviewing the models' outputs and evaluating different dimensions, such as understandability or degree of correctness.